-Plants belonging to the hardy perennial genus Physotegia are stiff, and range in height from 30 cm to 1.2 m.
+Plants belonging to the hardy perennial genus Physostegia are stiff, and range in height from 30 cm to 1.2 m (1 to 4 feet).

 They bloom from the middle of summer until early autumn.

 Physotegia plants carry spiky tubular shaped flowers that may be pink, purple or white.

 Some common names for the species include Obedient Plant and False Dragonhead.